pyfb78/competitive-coding-setup/Setup-ubuntu.md

 Note: to paste from outside sources in neovim, you have to right click and then click on paste for it to paste properly.

 Now click the escape key and type `:PlugInstall`.
 This will download all of the plugins for you.
 Then type `:wq` to save and leave the file.
 If you want to change things like the colorscheme, I will create a new youtube video on how to do that.
-I will also create another file with directions on how to navigate and use neovim.
+That same video will have directions on how to navigate and use neovim.